2020 Give Guide

 Number of staff: 1.5 devoted to the campaign, though many others are working on it

-Strengthen • Grow • Evolve is a collaborative campaign between The Englert Theatre and FilmScene that seeks a major reinvestment in modern and historic venues, innovative programming, and new models of collaboration.
+Strengthen • Grow • Evolve is a collaborative campaign between the Englert Theatre and FilmScene that seeks a major reinvestment in modern and historic venues, innovative programming and new models of collaboration.
 Working together, we are Building the Greatest Small City for the Arts.
+Now, as we enter the closing act of the campaign, the campaign takes on new importance.

-Strengthen: Our excellence is built on diverse and distinguished art and a rewarding audience experience.
-This campaign will reinvest in The Englert Theatre and FilmScene on The Ped Mall, century-old buildings which require renovation and modernization to keep our artists and patrons happy.
+Strengthen: Our excellence is built on diverse and distinguished art and rewarding audience experience.
+This campaign is reinvesting in the Englert Theatre and FilmScene on the ped mall, century-old buildings that require renovation and modernization to keep our artists and patrons happy.

-Grow: FilmScene at The Chauncey is a world-class facility that elevates the presentation of film to a new level.
-Adding this space to our ecosystem, we can launch Refocus Film Festival in 2020 and nurture the inspired work of Mission Creek Festival and Witching Hour.
+Grow: FilmScene at the Chauncey is a world-class facility that elevates the presentation of film to a new level.
+We will continue to nurture the inspired work of Mission Creek Festival, Witching Hour and the newly formed Refocus Film Festival.

 Table to Table